Spyderisk/issue-porter/notes/README.md

 The user must write the mapfile manually.
 We store the configs for this inside `storage_repo/.issue-porter/user_mapping.toml` The program will generate an example mapfile if you run it with `--gen-mapping`.

 When issues are brought across from GitLab, the mapping will connect eg user sally93821 with SallyJones, and on GitHub SallyJones will be notified that she has been mentioned in these issues as if they were new issues (which of course they are, from GitHub's point of view.)
-This can potentially invoke a blizzard of notifications if there are thousands of issues XXXXX.
+This can potentially invoke a blizzard of notifications if there are thousands of issues.
+Some users may not have Github accounts, so for missing users we have an option of either redacting their names, or leaving them as is, however this ping people unintentionally so beware.

 #### Attachment mapping